 The green belt policy originated in the post-World War II era, aiming to restrict urban sprawl by keeping land permanently open.
 The primary intention was to safeguard the countryside from encroachment, prevent neighbouring towns from merging, preserve the character of historic towns, and encourage urban regeneration.

-Sujet a lire : How to Design Real Estate Developments with a Focus on Mental Health and Well-being?
+A lire aussi : How to Design Real Estate Developments with a Focus on Mental Health and Well-being?

 Green belts serve as lung spaces for urban areas, providing environmental and recreational benefits.
 However, they have been viewed as a controversial aspect of the UK’s planning system, especially in light of the housing shortages.